Inpatient Adult Behavioral Health Hospital

 The nurses at the Inpatient Behavioral Health Hospital are Registered Nurses (RNs) and Licensed Practical Nurses (LPNs) who have had training in managing a therapeutic environment.
 They work directly on the unit and provide your loved one with any needed medical care.
 Nurses are assigned on a shift-by-shift basis and provide the hour-to-hour care component of the unit.

-Mental Health Specialists (Psych Techs), educated about mental illness and therapeutic interventions, work directly on the unit with the patients.
+Behavioral Health professionals (BHPs), educated about mental illness and therapeutic interventions, work directly on the unit with the patients.
 These staff members assist your loved one with setting daily goals and learning new skills that can help them cope.
-Mental Health Specialists/Psych Techs are assigned on a shift-by-shift basis and provide the 24-hour care.
+BHPs are assigned on a shift-by-shift basis and provide 24-hour care.
 There is always a Psychiatrist present or one who will be on-call who can be reached.

 If I have questions, whom do I ask?